GenerousLabs/share/do.md

   - All sagas are named exports (no more default export)
   - All sagas refactored to use the `createAsyncPromiseSaga()` helper
 - [ ] Block navigation during form submission
+  - The user shouldn't be able to go back out of the current view, even with the side slider action in iOS or the back button in Android
 - [ ] Create a build time config
   - [ ] Move postoffice URL into build config